JenoMHS/Sales-Performance-Dashboard/README.md

 The maximum number of products customer orders from Amazon, Flipkart and Myntra channels.

-More than 90% of the products delivered
+More than 90% of the products delivered.

 # Final Conclusion